 2cupsrice, cooked according to package directions

-Combine 2 Tbsp cornstarch, 2 Tbsp water, and garlic powder in a large bowl and mix thoroughly.
+Combine 2 tablespoon cornstarch, 2 tablespoon water, and garlic powder in a large bowl and mix thoroughly.
 Add cooked London Broil and toss until well coated.

-Heat 1 Tbsp of oil in a large skillet; add leftover steak and stir fry until reheated, about 1 minute.
+Heat 1 tablespoon of oil in a large skillet; add leftover steak and stir fry until reheated, about 1 minute.

 Remove meat from skillet.
 Heat remaining oil in pan; add broccoli, stir-frying for about 5 minutes.

-In a small bowl, mix together soy sauce, brown sugar, ginger, and remaining 1 Tbsp of cornstarch and remaining water; add soy mixture and cooked beef to skillet.
+In a small bowl, mix together soy sauce, brown sugar, ginger, and remaining 1 tablespoon of cornstarch and remaining water; add soy mixture and cooked beef to skillet.